msimonin/snooze-grid5000-multisite/README.md

         (frontend)$ oargridsub -t deploy -w 1:00:00 rennes:rdef="{\\\\\\\"type='kavlan-global'\\\\\\\"}/vlan=1+/slash_22=1+/nodes=3",lyon:rdef=/nodes=3,sophia:rdef=/nodes=3 > ~/oargrid.out

+NB1 : On a single site you don't need to reserve a vlan.
+The reservation could be :
+        (frontend)$ oarsub -I -t deploy -l slash_22=1,{"cluster='parapluie'"}nodes=10,walltime=8

-NB : the file oargrid.out is used by the script so it must be placed in your home directory.
+NB2 : the file oargrid.out is used by the script so it must be placed in your home directory.

 If everything is fine this file looks like :